getbraincloud/examples-unreal/README.md

 ### Instructions

-Clone the repo, run the uproject file, run the project to play it in the editor!
+Clone:
+The examples include the required plugins as git submodules.

+$ git clone --recurse-submodules --branch develop git@github.com:getbraincloud/examples-unreal.git

+If you forget the --recurse-submodules, use:

+$ git submodule update --init --recursive

+Build:
+Open the uproject file in UE 4.27.
+It will inform that modules are out-of-date.
+Click YES to build.
+Click Show Log to see progress.

+Run:
+Play in editor or launch standalone game.

 ### Standalone Client Lib

-Find our latest releases of our Unreal client library [here](https://github.com/getbraincloud/braincloud-unreal).
+Find our latest releases of our Unreal client library [here](https://github.com/getbraincloud/braincloud-unreal-plugin-src).

 ## Relay Test App (Blueprint) Relay Test App CPP (C++ Only)